waylonggggg/tp/docs/DeveloperGuide.md

 ### Deleting a CCA

 1. Deleting a CCA while all CCAs are being shown
-    1. Prerequisites: One CCA in the CCA list.
+    1. Prerequisite: One CCA in the CCA list.
     2. Test case: `delete_c 1`
        Expected: The first CCA is deleted from the list.
 Details of the deleted CCA shown in the status message.
     3. Test case: `delete_c 1`